ElmerCSC/elmer-linsys/README.md

 ```fortran
 Mesh Levels = $ipar(0)
 ```
 This causes ElmerSolver to do simple mesh multiplication for generating a finer mesh.
-However, if this causes stability issues one could generate multiple different sized meshes using a third party software before hand and store these e.g. as "mesh_1", "mesh_2" etc. Then in the Header section one could specify
+However, if this causes stability issues one could generate multiple different sized meshes using a third party software beforehand and store these e.g. as "mesh_1", "mesh_2" etc. Then in the Header section one could specify
 ```fortran
 Mesh DB "." "mesh_"$ipar(0)$
 ```